The best video hosting providers

 • Weaknesses:

-• Small provider.
-Support and development depends on a small team
+• Small provider: Support and development rely on a small team

-• Functional limits — not designed for complex requirements (e.g. extensive video libraries or individual developments)
+• Limited functionality: Not designed for complex requirements (e.g. extensive video libraries or custom developments)

-• Video Analytics is video tracking with Google Analytics
+• Video analytics are limited to tracking via Google Analytics

 Streamio

 • Main target groups: Organizations with high data protection requirements in the EU, e.g. municipalities, authorities, SMEs.
-Streamio explicitly promotes solutions for the public sector.
+Streamio specifically markets its solutions to the public sector.

 • Live streaming: Streamio offers live streaming as part of its online video platform.
 Live events can be broadcasted and immediately saved as VOD with automatic recording.
 Live streaming is included in all Streamio plans.